 We promote the academic and social skills necessary for our students to become self-advocating, self-determinate adults with a meaningful role in their communities.

-SCHS FINALS Week
+SCHS ACCESS Week

 View the Full Calendar